 Will: About 3 months.

-The trade-off was a higher interest rate: 5.3 percent at a time when everyone else was getting approved at 4 percent.
+We got smacked with a higher interest rate: 5.3 percent at a time when everyone else was getting approved at 3 percent.
 That’s our punishment for living unconventionally, I suppose.

 The other trade-off was that we were only approved for a $212,000 loan.
 Would that be enough?